samhector/InkyTwitterTrends/README.md

 Make the script executable by using `chmod +x trends.py`

 Then use `crontab -e` to have it execute at regular intervals.
-I use 15 minutes, but it's a balance of up-to-date data, and preserving the life of your display.
+I use 15 minutes.

 So, paste this in (change the path) and save your new crontab: `*/15 * * * * /path/to/trends.py`